davidlougheed/strkit/README.md

 `--vcf ...` argument.
 If you pass `--vcf stdout`, the VCF will be written to `stdout` instead of a file.

-See the '[Caller catalog format & choosing a catalog](./docs/caller_catalog.md)' page for more on how to format a locus catalog or choose from existing available catalogs.
+For more information, see also documentation on the [Output formats](./docs/output_formats.md).

+##### REGARDING REFERENCE GENOMES

-Note that the reference genome must be BGZipped and indexed using `samtools faidx`:
+The reference genome provided must be BGZipped and indexed using `samtools faidx`:

 ```bash
 # Starting from a .fa:
 bgzip my-reference.fa  # Replaces .fa with a .fa.gz file
 samtools faidx my-reference.fa.gz  # Generates a .fai index file
 ```

+##### OTHER PARAMETERS

+See the '[Caller catalog format & choosing a catalog](./docs/caller_catalog.md)' page for more on how to format a locus catalog or choose from existing available catalogs.

 #### Further documentation on the STRkit caller, including output format: